 It would be impossible to fully explain the intricacies of the various federal business tax regimes in a blog post.
 I can assure you, nobody wants to read that.
 However, I will attempt to briefly introduce some keep pieces of the following business tax regimes:

 - Sole Proprietor (Schedule C of an individual return)

 - C Corporation (Subchapter C - Form 1120)

 - S Corporation (Subchapter S - Form 1120s)

 - Partnership (Subchapter K - Form 1065)

-When starting a new business several considerations need to be taken into account when deciding what form of business entity, if any, will be used to conduct that business.
+When starting a new business several considerations need to be taken into account when deciding what business entity, if any, you should form.
 Every business has it's own unique circumstances, however, there are two major benefits that can come with forming a business entity.
-First, entities formed pursuant to a state statute give owners the benefit of "liability protection."
-Second, there is a great potential for tax savings coming in the form of a reduction of self employment taxes.
+First, entities formed pursuant to a state statute give owners the benefit of liability protection.
+Second, there is also a potential for tax savings coming in the form of a reduction of self employment taxes.